tylerhiatt/startup/README.md

 - **Application elements** - Uses good contrast and whitespace
 - **Application text content** - Consistent fonts
 - **Application images** - Appropriate images for the products and hero elements

+## JavaScript Deliverable
+The website now has JavaScript enabled capabilities described below.
+There are also added placeholders for future technology.

+- **login** - When the user presses various buttons, it takes them to the proper pages.
+- **database** - User login and customer review data is currently stored in local storage but holds a placeholder for future database communication.
+- **WebSocket** - There's a placeholder present for a WebSocket connection to display real-time customer reviews on the about page.
+- **application logic** - For submission forms and other buttons there is simple logic to go between pages.